ebears/GNOME-Desktop-Custom-Styling-Guide/README.md

-# Gnome Styling - My Way
+# GNOME Styling - My Way

-I love Gnome, but consistent styling can be difficult.
-This documents my way of styling Gnome desktop.\
+I love GNOME desktop, but consistent styling can be difficult.\
 It is important that I am able to switch between dark and light mode.

 <img src="light-mode.png" alt="light-mode" width="49%">